 One of the biggest bills small businesses often have to pay is postage, especially in the e-commerce industry.
-Reviewing your courier service can be really beneficial; for example, TNT UK offers a fantastic domestic delivery service which is timely and will speed up delivery.
+Reviewing your courier service can be really beneficial; You need a fantastic domestic delivery service which is timely and will speed up delivery.

 Assess whether the packaging needs changing too.
 Does everything really need to boxed?
 If smaller items could go in envelopes or bags rather than boxes this will significantly reduce postage costs.

 Not all businesses need a printer but if yours has a lot of paperwork it’s likely the printer will be whirring all day.
 It’s essential to encourage employees to be eco-conscious and only print when necessary and to ensure they always print double-sided.
 If possible, ask them to shrink it down even further so two pages print on one page and watch your electricity bills whittle down.